a2roger/backup/w2_sound/README.md

 ## Goals

-- Learn different ways that sounds can be played, e.g., via sampling, synthesis using oscillators
+- Learn different ways that sounds can be played: sampling, synthesis using oscillators
-- Learn different ways that sound can be used to drive visualizations, e.g., via amplitude tracking, frequency analysis
+- Learn different ways that sound can be used to drive visualizations: amplitude tracking, frequency analysis
 <!-- - Experiment with autonomous agents to generate emergent sounds -->

 ## Setup